Koboo/kache/README.md

 **It's recommend to use this framework only on localhost-running apps to share maps across JVM using `UnixDomainSocket`.**

+For communication via `UDS` kache uses the default file of endpoint-netty under the path `tmp/endpoint-netty.uds`

+Please note, that `UDS` is primarily designed to work on *nix machines, but you can use it on Windows with `Windows Subsystem Linux`.
+We can't recommend that!

 # Usage

 **All functions are shown here as examples**